danieltjw/aifutures/README.md

     - Avoid local minima during gradient descent

 This could also be a secondary instrumental sub-goal of an ASI, where to achieve its primary goal it will first need to explore as wide a possibility space as possible.

+Its power-seeking behaviour may be suppressed by its curiosity.

+For example:
+- Humans may posed a non-zero threat to it and may get in the way of it seeking power
+- Human creativity creates informational value and it may chooses to risk some level of human danger

 ---